-Modern European Studies at UBC is an interdepartmental undergraduate program of the Faculty of Arts.
-It offers students the opportunity to combine European languages, history, art, music, literature, philosophy, geography, sociology, anthropology, politics and economics in a broadly based concentration that will extend and deepen their knowledge of European issues.
+Modern European Studies is an interdepartmental undergraduate program that offers students the opportunity to combine multiple disciplines in a broadly based concentration and deepen their knowledge of European issues.
+The program is administered by the CENES Department and is overseen by a committee of faculty members from various departments in the Faculty of Arts.

-Students should consult the Chairperson of the Modern European Studies Program at the end of their second year or in the summer before registering.
+The program will be particularly valuable for students planning to enter such careers as journalism, business, teaching and the Foreign Service.
+If you plan on entering the program, you should consult the Chairperson of the Modern European Studies program at the end of your second year or in the summer before registration.

 Advising and Program Approval